Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes Immersive Engineering Excavator veins not generated in the Twilight Forest - they were instead generating in an unregistered dimension "9".
 - Fixes the Technology Advancement from being completable via obtaining any Immersive Engineering tool instead of specifically the Immersive Engineering Engineers' Hammer.
 - Disables the Extended Vein Mining mode for the Atomic Disassembler, as it could void blocks instead of properly breaking them.
+- Fixes Extra Utilities 2 ingots not being able to repair tools made from their materials.

 ## Balance Adjustments: